The Way We Was: Cultural references

 The television show that the Simpson family watches at the beginning of the episode, in which the two reviewers discuss the latest McBain film, is a parody of the American television series Siskel & Ebert & the Movies.
 In the flashback sequence, Homer is seen singing along to the 1973 song "The Joker" by the Steve Miller Band while driving to school, which he also sings during the end credits.
 Pink Floyd and Led Zeppelin posters hang on the wall of Homer's 1974 bedroom.
 The 1970 song "(They Long to Be) Close to You" by The Carpenters is heard when Homer sees Marge for the first time.
 Homer eats a bucket of Shakespeare Fried Chicken when he reveals his feelings towards Marge to Grampa.
 At the debate, Homer disagrees about the idea of lowering the United States national speed limit to 55 mph, arguing that "Sure, it'll save a few lives, but millions will be late!"
 This is a reference to the National Maximum Speed Law provision of the 1974 Emergency Highway Energy Conservation Act, which (at the time) prohibited speed limits higher than 55 everywhere.
 Barney asks a girl named Estelle if she wants to go to the prom with him, but she tells him she would not go to the prom with him even if he were American actor Elliott Gould.
-Artie says he can think of a dozen highly cogent arguments to why Marge should accept his prom offer, one of which is from a Time magazine titled "America's Love Affair with the Prom: Even wallflowers can look forward to one date a year," a reference to the American magazine Time.
+Artie says he can think of a dozen highly cogent arguments to why Marge should accept his prom offer, one of which is from a Time magazine titled "America's Love Affair with the Prom: Even wallflowers can look forward to one date a year."
 Songs played in the episode include "The Streak" by Ray Stevens, "Goodbye Yellow Brick Road" by Elton John, "Colour My World" by Chicago, "Pick Up the Pieces" by Average White Band, and "The Hustle" by Van McCoy.
 Marge's car is an AMC Gremlin.